-Java Jar Catalog Java Jar Catalog
+Java Jar Catalog

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 Introduction

 This project is similar to the NoClassDefFound Amanuensis.
-This student project searches your entire hard disk for *.jar files and makes a catalog of their *.class contents, sorted by path, and classname.
+This student project searches your entire hard disk for *.jar files and makes a catalog of their *.class contents, sorted by path and classname.

 You could then examine or search this file using high quality text editor such as SlickEdit.